embedded-iota/iota-c-library/README.md

 # embedded IOTA micro light wallet

+#### Alpha version:
+API might change over time.
+Don't use it in production environments!

 ## A notice to trytes:

 Due to confusion of several people, a short explanation about the conversions.